stratux/stratux-setup/README.md

 Tested on RPi2, Raspbian Jessie and *Jessie Lite (requires image resize)

+This script checkouts the revision that corresponds to the latest stratux release, if want to run tip comment out, e.g. git checkout v0.8r1

 Commands

     login via command line, user: pi  pwd: raspberry